-Table 2-9: GTX and GTH Clocking Ports
+Table 2-9: GTX and GTH Clocking Ports - Shared Logic Included in Example Design

-Signal Name Direction Description REFCLK In Transceiver reference clock.
-Must be driven from the appropriate differential clock buffer.
-COMMON_PLL_CLK In Connect to the common PLL output clock QPLLOUTCLK.
-COMMON_PLL_LOCK In Connect to the common PLL lock output QPLLLOCK.
-COMMON_PLL_REFCLK In Connect to the common PLL output reference clock QPLLOUTREFCLK.
+Signal Name Direction Description refclk In Transceiver reference clock.
+Must be driven from the appropriate transceiver differential clock buffer. qplloutclk In Connect to the quad PLL output clock QPLLOUTCLK. qplllock In Connect to the quad PLL lock output QPLLLOCK. qplloutrefclk In Connect to the quad PLL output reference clock QPLLOUTREFCLK. common_pll_reset In Connect to the reset to the QPLL reset.

-Table 2-10: GTP Clocking Ports
+Table 2-10: GTP Clocking Ports - Shared Logic Included in Example Design